Counselling FAQ for Clients in Squamish and Across British Columbia

-Is online counselling as effective as in-person counselling?
+Is online counselling as effective as in-person counselling in BC?

 Yes.
-Research has shown that online counselling is just as effective as in-person sessions.
-Many people even find it easier to open up when they’re in a familiar space.
-I use a secure telehealth platform called Jane that adheres to Canadian healthcare privacy laws, ensuring confidentiality and safety.
+Research shows that online counselling is just as effective as in-person sessions.
+Many people find it easier to open up when they’re in a familiar space.
+I use a secure Canadian telehealth platform called Jane that adheres to healthcare privacy laws, ensuring confidentiality and safety for clients across British Columbia.

 What is somatic therapy?

-Somatic therapy is a body-based approach that works with both mind and body to process emotions, trauma, and stuck patterns.
-By noticing sensations, breath, and movement alongside thoughts and feelings, we create space for deeper healing and lasting change.
+Somatic therapy is a body-based approach to counselling that works with both mind and nervous system to process emotions, trauma, and repeating relational patterns.
+By noticing sensations, breath, and movement alongside thoughts and feelings, we create space for deeper regulation, integration, and lasting change.

 What is Sensorimotor Psychotherapy?

-Sensorimotor Psychotherapy is a specialized type of somatic therapy that integrates body awareness with talk therapy.
-It’s especially helpful for trauma and attachment wounds, as it works with how the body holds and responds to past experiences.
+Sensorimotor Psychotherapy is a specialized form of somatic therapy developed by Pat Ogden.
+It integrates body awareness with talk therapy and is especially helpful for trauma and attachment wounds.
+Rather than focusing only on thoughts, it works with how the body holds and responds to past experiences in the present.

 Do you work with attachment wounds and inner child healing?

-Can therapy help if I live in a rural or remote part of BC?
+Can therapy help if I live in a rural or remote part of British Columbia?

-Absolutely.
-Virtual counselling makes therapy accessible wherever you are in BC.
-Many clients in rural or small-town communities choose online sessions for privacy, flexibility, and convenience.
+Yes.
+Virtual counselling makes therapy accessible wherever you are in British Columbia.
+As a Registered Clinical Counsellor (RCC), I can work with clients located anywhere within BC.
+Many people in rural or small-town communities choose online sessions for privacy, flexibility, and convenience.

 Do you work with digital nomads?